wp-plugins/cookie-cat/readme.txt

 = How do I change the XML file? =
 From version 1.1 the XML file can be loaded directly from the cookie-cat website.
-Use oik options > cookie cat and follow the instructions in the Installation section
+Use oik options > cookie cat and follow the instructions in the Installation section Note that using the Load XML function passes the names of currently active cookies to the cookie-cat server.
+By using the function you authorize cookie-cat to the information that is passed.

 = What is the source of the XML file's data =
 This comes from a website called [cookie-cat](http://www.cookie-cat.co.uk).